 A top mortgage broker will be willing to guide you through the selling process if you are moving from one property to another, making sure all the finances are just right.
 You may also wish to port your current mortgage to your new home, and your mortgage broker will help you decide if this is right for you, as well as arranging it.

 A mortgage broker can help you arrange a remortgage for your home, saving you money in the long run with a better rate.
-Remortgaging takes less time and effort than buying or selling a property, but if you find that you simply don’t have the time, or you aren’t confident about securing the best deal, a mortgage broker can work with you to understand your needs and help you make the switch.
+Remortgaging takes less time and effort than buying or selling a property, but if you find that you simply don’t have the time, or you aren’t confident about securing the most suitable deal, a mortgage broker can work with you to understand your needs and help you make the switch.

 If you think that you could benefit from a remortgage on your home, our remortgaging guide can help you make an informed decision.
 And, The Mortgage Genie remortgage team is always on hand to answer any of your questions and help you get started.